ianmackenzie/elm-iso-10303/README.md

 END-ISO-10303-21;
 ```

-To create this file using this package, you could use
+To create this file using this package, you could write

 ```elm
 module Example exposing (..)